Charles Anthony Corbett Wilson

-Biography

 Wilson was born at Brompton Square, London, on 13 February 1827.
 His father was Charles Corbett Wilson, a solicitor of Gray's Inn, London.
 CAC Wilson was educated by private tutors and at the Western Grammar School, Brompton, and was articled in 1846 to the Westminster area engineering firm of Messrs.
 Griffin and Downing.
 He arrived in Victoria, Australia on 10 August 1851 aboard the Troubadour and did gold diggings at Golden Point until he decided that he could not be successful at it.
 He left Ballarat and practised as a surveyor in Geelong, and subsequently went on to have one of the longest careers of any engineer in Victoria; he was responsible for a number of important engineering works.

 In the late 1850s, Wilson carried out the original survey for the Melbourne–Geelong Railway and then joined the Central Road Board as assistant engineer in the Western district, which appointment he held until 1860.
 He was employed in the construction of the original Iron Barwon Bridge at Geelong, the Shelford Bridge over the River Leigh and the first bridge on the present site at Cressy.
 He later expressed a debt to the training he received there under Charles Rowand.
 Wilson practised his profession for sixty-four years (1846–1910, and was Engineer for the Shires of Leigh (1863–1910) and Bannockburn.
 He was responsible for many iron, timber and concrete bridges in western Victoria.
 He was succeeded by his eldest son Charles Corbett Powell Wilson as shire engineer on his retirement.

-In 1860 he undertook took several large Government survey contracts in the Western district, including Chatsworth, Grassdale and Murndal, Montajup and Dunkeld, and Mount William.
+In 1860, he undertook took several large Government survey contracts in the Western district, including Chatsworth, Grassdale and Murndal, Montajup and Dunkeld, and Mount William.
 In October, 1863, he was appointed secretary, treasurer, and engineer to the Shelford District Road Board which later became the Shire of Leigh, where he stayed until his retirement in October, 1917 - a period of 54 years.
 He was a member of the Victorian Institute of Engineers and of the Victorian Institute of Surveyors.
 In 1857 he married a daughter of Connor Powell, an old settler of the Waurn Ponds; of 15 children, 7 sons and three daughters survived him.